josh-collinsworth/joco-sveltekit/src/lib/content/posts/css-grid-bar-charts.md

 If you poke around at the code a bit, you'll see I used an unordered list (`<ul>`) as the chart/grid container, and made each list item (`<li>`) a bar in the chart.
 This helps to ensure an accessible experience, as the contents of each bar will be read by assistive technologies like screen readers as an individual list item (something like, “_'Baseball: 9,' one of six_”).

 <SideNote>

-It may seem like a <code>&lt;dl&gt;</code> element would be a good fit here, but I consulted an accessibility expert and was told screen reader support for definition lists is not great.
+It may seem like a `<dl>` element would be a good fit here, but I consulted an accessibility expert and was told screen reader support for definition lists is not great.
 They recommended I use an unordered list instead in this case.

 </SideNote>

 Each individual bar has a colored background to make it visible, and places the value (number) inside a `<span>`.
 That's just so we can use `display: flex` and `justify-content: space-between` to space out the two.